sphinx-gallery/sphinx-gallery/doc/configuration.rst

 The image will be added to the generated notebook pointing to the source URL ``https://project.example.com/en/latest/_static/example.jpg``.
-Note the image path in the rST examples above is a relative path, therefore the URL doesn't contain ``auto_examples`` as ``../`` moved up a directory to the documentation source directory.
+Note the image path in the reST examples above is a relative path, therefore the URL doesn't contain ``auto_examples`` as ``../`` moved up a directory to the documentation source directory.
 Both relative and absolute (from source directory) paths are supported; so in the example above ``/_static/example.jpg`` would have resulted